JEE Main Result

 How to Check JEE Main 2026 Session 1 Results?

-As per the information bulletin, the JEE Main 2026 results will be out tomorrow, February 12, 2026.
-NTA does not release a separate toppers list.
+National Testing Agency (NTA) has released the results for JEE Main 2026 January Session on February 16, 2026.
+NTA has also released the JEE Main 2026 Session 1 toppers list seperately.
 Students will be able to find their AIR on their respective scorecards.
 Here is how students can check their JEE Main 2026 Session 1 results:

 • Visit the NTA official website: https://jeemain.nta.nic.in/